Building Professionalism in Professional-track Students

 So, what exactly is professionalism?
 How can you teach it?
 And how can It be evaluated?

-Order today for the Magna Online Seminar, Building Professionalism in Professional-track Students, presented by Richard Hoylman, CNMT.
+Order the Magna Online Seminar, Building Professionalism in Professional-track Students, presented by Richard Hoylman, CNMT.
 This seminar addresses the need to teach and evaluate professionalism skills both in the didactic, as well as the clinical environments.
 You’ll learn various methods for teaching and evaluating professionalism, as well as potential consequences for educational programs and/or organizations who fail to address this issue effectively.

 Employers increasingly seek employees who exhibit high levels of professionalism and emotional intelligence.
 This presentation discusses how professionalism can be integrated into existing curricula, and provides strategies for teaching and evaluating professionalism skills.

 Upon completion of this seminar, you’ll be able to:

 - Describe why teaching professionalism is so important

 - Define professionalism within the health care context

 - Describe potential methods for teaching professionalism